Otumian-empire/swift-python/exercise12b.md

 # base and height in def calc_area(base, height) are paramters
 # 3 and 4 are arguments, also we can assign 3 and 4 to a variable and pass the variables as argument instead.
 ```
+## Parameter and argument

+When we create a function, the placeholders for the data that the function may need is what we call the parameter.
+If we look at the code above, the parameters are `base` and `height` - meaning, the function would needs two data to compute upon.
+Now, when we want to make use of the function, call the function, we pass the required data as argument.

 ## Function that returns a value

 Sometimes, one may want a value from a function to make use of it in one way or another.
-To achieve this we return the value rather printing it out in the function.
+To achieve this we return the value rather than printing it out in the function.

 ``` Python
 # this function returns the area of a triangle, taking the base and height as arguments